Have a look at the scrumptious food of Uttarakhand hidden in this land of natural beauty:

 10. Jhangora Ki Kheer

 When talking about delicacies how can we not mention the desserts!
-This is one famous sweet dish of the State.
+This is one famous sweet dish of Uttarakhand.
 Jhangora is basically a type of millet which is the main ingredient of this dessert.
-Jhangor Ki Kheer has an unforgettable taste and is a must try after a heavy meal of the Garhwali cuisines.
+Jhangor Ki Kheer has an unforgettable taste and is a must-try after a heavy meal of the Garhwali cuisines.
 Its rich texture and the goodness of milk will leave you asking for more.